saqib1707/gpt2-from-scratch/README.md

-# GPT-2 Implementation and Training on FineWebEdu Dataset
+# GPT-2 Implementation in PyTorch

-This project aims to reproduce the GPT-2 model from the original paper and fine-tune it on the FineWebEdu dataset.
-The implementation is adapted from Andrej Karpathy's tutorial and offers a simplified, easy-to-understand PyTorch-based approach.
+This project reproduces the GPT-2 model in pytorch and trains it from scratch on the FineWeb-Edu dataset - a high-quality subset of FineWeb dataset tailored for educational content.
+The goal is to offer a simplified, easy-to-understand PyTorch implementation.
 Note that this code is intended primarily for educational purposes and is not optimized for speed or production deployment.

-### Project Overview
-This repository contains a PyTorch implementation of GPT-2, along with scripts for training and evaluation.
-The model is trained from scratch on the FineWebEdu dataset — a high-quality subset of CommonCrawl tailored for educational content.

-### Features
+### Key Features
 - **Simplified PyTorch Implementation:** Designed to be accessible and well-commented for ease of understanding.
-- **Customizable Training:** Hyperparameters are configurable via a Python dictionary and can be easily modified.
+- **Customizable Training:** Hyperparameters are configurable via the command line and can be easily modified.
-- **Multi-GPU Training Support:** Training can be performed using multiple GPUs via PyTorch Distributed Data Parallel (DDP).
+- **Multi-GPU Training Support:** Training can be performed using multiple GPUs using PyTorch Distributed Data Parallel (DDP).

-## Repository Structure (main files)
+## Repository Structure
-- `src/train.py`: Script for training the GPT-2 model with customizable configurations.
+- `src/train.py`: Script to train the GPT-2 model with customizable configurations.
-- `src/model.py`: Contains the GPT-2 model implementation, including embedding layers, transformer encoders, and the classification head.
+- `src/model.py`: Contains the GPT-2 model implementation, including embedding layers, transformer blocks, and output layers.
+- `src/dataloader.py`:  Handles data loading and batching for the model during training.
+- `src/prepare_dataset.py`: Downloads and preprocesses the FineWebEdu dataset.
+Run this script before starting the training process.
-- `requirements.txt`: Dependencies required to run the project.
+- `requirements.txt`: Python dependencies required to run the project.

 ## Getting Started